voxel51/fiftyone/docs/source/integrations/mongodb.rst

 .. code-block:: python
     :linenos:

-    # Verify that the newly created index is ready for querying
+    # Wait for the index to be ready for querying...
     assert mongodb_index.ready

     # Step 4: Query your data